gcc-mirror/gcc/gcc/config/mips/mips.md

   [(set_attr "type" "shift")
    (set_attr "mode" "<MODE>")])

-;; Logical shift by 32 or more results in proper SI values so ;; truncation is removed by the middle end.
+;; Logical shift by more than 32 results in proper SI values so truncation is ;; removed by the middle end.
+Note that a logical shift by 32 is handled by ;; the previous pattern.
 (define_insn "*<optab>_trunc<mode>_exts"
   [(set (match_operand:SUBDI 0 "register_operand" "=d")
         (truncate:SUBDI